hyoon97/Eulerian_Video_Magnification/README.md

 ## Laplacian Pyramid

 After converting the video format from RGB to YIQ, gaussian pyramid is constructed via calling the function `create_laplacian_pyramid`.
-The gaussian pyramid is constructed via using `impyramid(image, 'direction')` to compute gaussian pyramid in the direction of #reduce# or #expand#.
+The gaussian pyramid is constructed via using `impyramid(image, 'direction')` to compute gaussian pyramid in the direction of `reduce`.
 Gaussian pyramid is stored in the shape of `[frame, height, width, channel]` to ease the conversion from time domain to frequency for temporal filtering at the next stage.
+Using the constructed gaussian pyramid, laplacian pyramid is constructed by subtracting each gaussian layer by its next layer.

 ```matlab
 pyramid_levels = 4;

 [gaussian_pyramid, laplacian_pyramid] = create_laplacian_pyramid(original_video,pyramid_levels);
 ```

 ```matlab
 function [gaussian_pyramid, laplacian_pyramid] = create_laplacian_pyramid(original_video,pyramid_levels)